Menu

 Murray Edelman Lifetime Distinguished Career Award

 The Murray Edelman Distinguished Career Award recognizes a lifetime contribution to the study of Political Communication.
 The award is now given only in odd-numbered years.
-Deadline for nominations: Not awarded in 2024
+Deadline for nominations: TBA

 Award Committee